Skip to main content

 HIGH PREVALENCE

-Dairy products are fundamental to Russian cuisine, from sour cream to cottage cheese.
+Dairy is a backbone of Russian cooking, from sour cream to cottage cheese.

 COMMONLY FOUND IN: